Stress-Strain Curve and Hooke’s Law

 As we gradually increase the applied load, tracing the stress and the resulting strain gives us a curve that reveals the material’s behaviour.

 Right at the beginning of the graph, we see a straight line.
 This is known as the elastic region, and it is where the Hooke’s Law applies — stress is directly proportional to strain.
-If we remove the external force while the material is in this region, it will spring back completely to its original shape, with no permanent deformation.

 The slope of this line gives us the modulus of elasticity, or Young’s modulus.